octue/octue-sdk-python/docs/source/testing_services.rst

         analysis = runner.run(input_values={"some": "input"})

+Notes:
-If your app uses more than one child, simply provide more child emulators in the ``emulated_children`` list.
-They must be provided in the order they appear in the ``children`` list.
-Note that the ``children`` list should be the same as the one in your :ref:`app configuration <app_configuration>` file.
+- If your app uses more than one child, simply provide more child emulators in the ``emulated_children`` list in the order they're asked questions in your app.
+- If a given child is asked more than one question, provide a child emulator for each question asked in the same order the questions are asked.